NexusSW/lxd-common/README.md

 ## Contributing: Development and Testing

 Bug reports and pull requests are welcome on GitHub at <https://github.com/NexusSW/lxd-common>.
-DCO signoffs are required on your pull requests.
+DCO signoffs are required on your commits.

 After checking out this repo, and installing development dependencies via `bundle install`, you can run some quick smoke tests that exercise most code paths via `rake mock`.
 This just exercises the gem without talking to an actual LXD host.